-Bangladesh is an intense, human, and still largely untouristed destination, and having mobile data saves you more than one hassle.
-With a Bangladesh eSIM, you leave Dhaka airport already connected, without searching for a SIM card store or registering your passport for a local SIM.
-Here's the real coverage, the country's operators, how many GB to take, and how to get your eSIM ready in 1 minute before flying.
+Bangladesh is an intense, human, and still largely untouristed destination, and arriving with mobile data saves you more than one predicament.
+With a Bangladesh eSIM, you'll be connected right out of Dhaka airport, without having to find a SIM card shop or register your passport for a local SIM.
+Here's information on actual coverage, local operators, how many GB you'll need, and how to get your eSIM ready in 1 minute before you fly.

 Why an eSIM for traveling to Bangladesh

-An eSIM gives you internet as soon as you land in Bangladesh, without having to register your passport for a local SIM or search for a store in a country where the language and alphabet complicate such procedures.
-It's installed before you leave home and activates automatically upon arrival, so you're online from the first moment.
+An eSIM gives you internet as soon as you land in Bangladesh, without registering your passport for a local SIM or searching for a store in a country where language and alphabet complicate such procedures.
+It installs before you leave home and activates automatically upon arrival, so you're surfing from the first moment.

-In Bangladesh, buying a local SIM requires presenting your passport and sometimes a fingerprint for mandatory registration, a slow process in Bengali that can take a good while at Dhaka airport.
-The eSIM bypasses all that: you buy it online, install it with Wi-Fi, and arrive with data.
+In Bangladesh, buying a local SIM involves presenting your passport and sometimes fingerprints for mandatory registration, a slow process in Bengali that can take a while at Dhaka airport.
+The eSIM skips all that: you buy it online, install it with Wi-Fi, and arrive with data.
 For a country where you'll rely heavily on maps, translators, and transport apps, having connectivity from minute zero makes all the difference.
 Plus, you keep your Spanish number for bank SMS or calls, because the eSIM works as a separate data line.
-If this is your first eSIM, it will help to understand the differences between eSIM and local SIM before deciding.
+If this is your first eSIM, it will help to understand the differences between a physical international chip and an eSIM before deciding.

 Coverage and local operators

 Coverage in Bangladesh relies on the networks of national operators.
-The eSIM connects to the best available network in each area, with good 4G in major cities and more variable coverage in rural inland areas, which is normal for such a densely populated country in full development of its mobile infrastructure.
+The eSIM connects to the best available network in each area, with good 4G in major cities and more variable coverage in rural areas, which is normal in such a densely populated country that is still developing its mobile infrastructure.

-The country's major operators are Grameenphone, Robi, Banglalink, and Teletalk, and the eSIM relies on their networks to provide signal.
-Grameenphone has the widest reach and usually offers the broadest coverage, especially outside major cities.
+The main operators in the country are Grameenphone, Robi, Banglalink, and Teletalk, and the eSIM relies on their networks to provide you with a signal.
+Grameenphone has the widest reach and usually offers the broadest coverage, especially outside major urban centers.
 In Dhaka, Chittagong (Chattogram), and Sylhet, you'll have 4G for browsing, using maps, and messaging without problems.
-Bangladesh has an enormous population concentrated in a small area, which helps ensure dense urban coverage.
-Where expectations should be lowered is in remote rural areas, deltas, and some islands, where the signal can drop to 3G or become intermittent.
+Bangladesh has a huge population concentrated in a small area, which helps make urban coverage dense.
+Where you should lower your expectations is in remote rural areas, deltas, and some islands, where the signal may drop to 3G or become intermittent.

-Useful tip: in Bangladesh, mandatory registration of local SIMs with a passport can take time.
-With an eSIM, you completely skip this process, which greatly speeds up your arrival at Dhaka airport.
+Useful tip: in Bangladesh, registration of local SIMs with a passport is mandatory by law and can take time.
+With an eSIM, you skip this process entirely, which greatly speeds up your arrival at Dhaka airport.

-In Dhaka, the capital and one of the world's most populous cities, 4G coverage is solid, allowing you to navigate with maps, order transportation, and translate on the go.
-The same applies to Chittagong, the large southern port, and Sylhet, the tea garden region in the northeast.
+In Dhaka, the capital and one of the most populous cities in the world, 4G coverage is solid, allowing you to navigate with maps, request transportation, and translate on the go.
+The same applies to Chittagong, the large southern port, and Sylhet, the tea-growing region in the northeast.

-These cities are chaotic and enormous, and that's where having data is most appreciated.
-Dhaka's traffic is legendary, so transport apps like local rickshaw or car services will save your day, and all of them need connectivity.
-To navigate through markets, mosques, and the bustle of Old Dhaka, a mobile map is indispensable.
-The eSIM gives you that constant connection without relying on hotel Wi-Fi, which outside high-end establishments tends to be weak.
-Prepare your eSIM at home following our guide on how to activate an eSIM and land already navigating the chaotic and fascinating capital.
+These cities are chaotic and enormous, and that's where you'll most appreciate having data.
+Dhaka's traffic is legendary, so transportation apps like local rickshaw or car services will save your day, and they all need connectivity.
+To navigate among markets, mosques, and the bustle of Old Dhaka, a mobile map is essential.
+The eSIM gives you this constant connection without relying on hotel Wi-Fi, which outside of high-end establishments tends to be weak.
+Prepare your eSIM at home by following our guide on how to install an eSIM and land already browsing the chaotic and fascinating capital.

 Coverage outside cities

 Outside urban areas, coverage is more uneven.
-In tourist destinations like Cox's Bazar (the world's longest natural beach) or around the Sylhet tea fields, you'll have a signal in the main centers, but in the Sundarbans (the large delta mangrove) and remote areas, it may disappear at times.
+In tourist destinations like Cox's Bazar (the world's longest natural beach) or around the Sylhet tea plantations, you'll have a signal in the main centers, but in the Sundarbans (the large delta mangrove forest) and remote areas, it may disappear at times.

 Bangladesh is a country of deltas, rivers, and mangroves, and this geography affects coverage.
 In Cox's Bazar, a popular destination for its endless beach, you'll have data without problems in the hotel zone.
-In the Sundarbans, home to the Bengal tiger and accessible by boat, be prepared for stretches without signal: it's pure, remote nature.
-That's why it's advisable to download offline maps before venturing in and to inform others of your route.
-If your trip continues through the region, you might be interested in a general guide to eSIMs in Asia to plan your country-to-country hops, or to compare eSIM vs. roaming to avoid bill shocks from your operator.
+In the Sundarbans, home to the Bengal tiger and accessible by boat, be prepared for stretches without a signal: it's pure, remote nature.
+That's why it's a good idea to download offline maps before venturing in and to inform others of your route.
+If your trip continues to another Asian country, check out our eSIM guide for South Korea to plan your jumps between countries, or compare eSIM versus roaming to avoid unpleasant surprises with your operator's bill.

-For a week in Bangladesh with normal usage (maps, messaging, social media, and some video), estimate between 3 and 5 GB.
-If you stay longer, share your connection, or use a lot of video, go for the higher range or choose a rechargeable plan to avoid running out in the middle of your trip.
+For a week in Bangladesh with normal use (maps, messaging, social media, and some video), estimate between 3 and 5 GB.
+If you stay longer, share your connection, or watch a lot of video, go for the higher end or choose a rechargeable plan to avoid running out in the middle of your trip.

 Consumption depends on your habits.
-Browsing and using WhatsApp consumes little; watching videos or uploading photos to social media eats up data quickly.
-In a country where you'll rely heavily on a translator and maps due to the language, it's wise not to be too tight.
-This table provides guidance based on trip duration:
+Browsing and using WhatsApp consumes little; watching video or uploading photos to social media eats up data quickly.
+In a country where you'll rely heavily on a translator and maps due to the language, it's advisable not to be too restrictive.
+This table gives you an idea based on the duration of your trip:

 |---|---|---|